fly-apps/tictac/README.md

 ![Fly region cluster](images/fly-region-cluster.png)

-## Now what will you build?
+## What will you build?

 Tic-Tac-Toe is a simple game.
 This architecture could support any multi-player turn-based game you might think of.
-What cool game will you make?
+What cool game do you want to make?